Jim-Chiew/Incorporate-MQTT-In-NVIDIADeepStreamSDK/README.md

 mosquitto_sub -t "test"
 ```

-Publishing a massage with the following command in a new terminal:
+Publishing a massage with the following command in a new terminal.
+You should see the output on the mosquitto_sub terminal:
 ```
 mosquitto_pub -m "message from mosquitto_pub client" -t "test"
 ```